omarespejel/eliza-agent-defi-portfolio-manager/README.md

 - **Testnet (Sepolia)**: **RECOMMENDED** - Real network conditions with test ETH
 - **Mainnet**: Production environment with real funds
-- **Devnet**: Limited use - Only for rapid prototyping and initial configuration testing

-### Devnet Limitations for AI Agents:

-- Isolated environment that doesn't reflect real-world conditions
-- Simulated network behavior may not match actual blockchain dynamics
-- Session-based networks that exist only during development
-- Missing the complexity of real network interactions that AI agents need to handle

 ```bash
 # Check your setup